FarronF/limerick-council-meetings/meetings/2018/09/24-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd July 2018.md

 Votes of Sympathy

-Sympathy was extended to the following on their recent bereavements:--- 2
+Sympathy was extended to the following on their recent bereavements:
+---
+2

  Former Member of Limerick County Council, William (Willie) Sampson, Spittle,